 Vaccinations and Health Requirements in Spain

-The vaccination requirements for relocating to Spain are the most standard ones.
-You should check to see if you are up to date on routine childhood vaccines, but that includes adult ones as well.
+The vaccination requirements for relocating to España are the most standard ones.
+You should check to see if you are up to date on routine childhood vaccines, but also adult ones.
 There are no strict vaccination policies that you need to follow to move.

 Think About School and the Cost of Tuition